mdnm/react-apps/README.md

-##Some Reactjs projects made with the purpose of improving my skills with the library.
+# Some Reactjs projects made with the purpose of improving my skills with the library.
+## WIP